Azure/aks-engine/docs/topics/azure-api-throttling.md

 Depending on the time window (5 minute or one hour) of the API throttling violation, we may have to wait at least 30 minutes to reliably restart the control plane runtime without being throttled once again.
 If unsure about the nature of throttling violations, then waiting the full 30 minutes is the most conservative tactic to take.

-So, assuming we've waited 30 minutes or so, let's update the controller-manager spec so that it refers to 1.15.12 instead of 1.15.7 (using our example), so that it gets the improvements to the Azure cloudprovider runtime:
+So, assuming we've waited 30 minutes or so, let's update the controller-manager spec so that it refers to 1.15.12 instead of 1.15.7 (using our example), so that it gets the improvements to the Azure cloud provider runtime:

 ```
 azureuser@k8s-master-31453872-0:~$ grep 1.15.7 /etc/kubernetes/manifests/kube-controller-manager.yaml